Here’s How ‘Grey’s Anatomy’ Fans Felt About The Mini ‘Charmed’ Reunion

 Just how did the Charmed sisters briefly fit into the story line anyway?

-Alyssa Milano and Holly Marie Combs played the role of estranged sisters who arrived at the hospital Alex Karev had recently taken over to revamp into a more successful facility.
+Alyssa Milano and Holly Marie Combs played the role of estranged sisters who arrived at the hospital that Alex Karev had recently taken over to revamp into a more successful facility.
 The sisters were called to the hospital after learning their other sister, who they were also distant from, had a terrible accident at a construction site.
-The duo spent chunks of the episode fighting before ultimately agreeing to “unplug” their brain dead sister.
+The duo spent chunks of the episode fighting, before ultimately agreeing to “unplug” their brain dead sister.

-It was immediately after Webber turned off life support that the sisters received a phone call from who they believed to be a friend of their sister.
+Immediately after Webber turned off life support, the sisters received a phone call from who they believed to be a friend of their sister.
 The sisters were startled when it was the voice of their sister on the phone.
-Turned out, someone had stolen their sister’s purse and the individual they had just unplugged was not her sister.
+It was revealed that someone had stolen their sister’s purse, and the individual they had just unplugged was not their sister.
 It was the woman that stole her belongings.

-New episodes of Grey’s Anatomy air every Thursday night only ABC.
+New episodes of Grey’s Anatomy air every Thursday night on ABC.
 New episodes are available the following day via Hulu.